Opportunities for High School Seniors:

 Up to $1,000 for a 2022 graduating senior from Starmount High School.
 Applicants must have demonstrated financial need, plan to pursue a full-time undergraduate degree from an accredited post-secondary institution, and have achieved a cumulative unweighted GPA of at least 3.0 through the 1st semester of the 12th grade.
 The applicant's financial need and merit will be equally weighted.

-Up to a total of $10,000 given as four annual installments of $2,500 for a student attending a 4-year school or $5,000 given as two annual installments of $2,500 for a student attending a 2-year school.
-Applicants must be a 2023 senior at West Forsyth High School who demonstrates the same qualities as Coach Murph: good character, hard work, leadership, and the ability to overcome challenges while a leader on the field of play, in the classroom, and in the community.
+Applicants must be a 2024 senior at West Forsyth High School who demonstrates the same qualities as Coach Murph: good character, hard work, leadership, and the ability to overcome challenges while a leader on the field of play, in the classroom, and in the community.
 Preference is given to applicants with unmet financial needs in paying for their degree and applicants who have a connection to Coach Murph.

 Up to $1,000 for 2023 a graduating senior from Forbush High School seeking a degree or certificate related to a career in electronics, welding, or construction.